jcaillon/valet/docs/content/docs/300.libraries/_index.md

 ## 📗 Add a new library

-You can add your own libraries as you can add new commands to extend Valet functionalities.
+You can add your own libraries to extend Valet functionalities and to use them in your commands.

 User libraries are read from the Valet user directory which defaults to `~/.valet.d`.
-They are expected to be bash scripts starting with `lib-` directly placed under a `libs.d` directory.
+They are expected to be bash scripts prefixed with `lib-` directly placed under a `libs.d` directory.

 Here is an example content for your user directory: